libp2p/go-libp2p-resource-manager/README.md

 ### The System Scope

 The system scope is the top level scope that accounts for global resource usage at all levels of the system.
-This scope constrains all other scopes and institutes global hard limits.
+This scope nests and constrains all other scopes and institutes global hard limits.

 ### The Transient Scope